MicrosoftDocs/msix-docs/msix-src/packaging-tool/bundle-msix-packages.md

 ![pic1](bundle-pic1.png)

 >[!NOTE]
 > MakeAppx.exe is only going to bundle packages that have the same identity, which means that the AppID, publisher, version needs to be the same.
-Only the package architecture for application package and resourceID for [resource packages]() can be different.
+Only the package architecture for an application package and resourceID for a resource packages can be different.

->[!NOTE]
-> Packages do not need to be signed prior to bundling.
-You will need to sign them after to be able to distribute the app.

 ```Command Prompt
 C:\> MakeAppx.exe bundle /d input_directorypath /p filepath**.msixbundle**